Kevin Hornberger: Marijuana

 Hornberger opposed legislation introduced in the 2017 legislation to legalize recreational marijuana, saying he supported medical marijuana but felt it was too early to legalize recreational marijuana.
 During the 2021 legislative session, Hornberger introduced legislation that would allow medical marijuana patients to possess and carry firearms.

 Minimum wage

 During a debate on legislation to raise the state minimum wage to $15 an hour in 2019, Hornberger unsuccessfully introduced an amendment to increase funding for health and human service organizations.

 Social issues

 During the 2021 legislative session, Hornberger co-sponsored legislation that would give farmers the right to repair equipment.

+Hornberger opposes efforts to ban 287(g) program agreements in Maryland, saying that the program only applies to people already in custody, does not involve racial profiling, and has led to decreases in crime.

 Taxes

 In 2018, Hornberger campaigned on cutting Maryland's taxes.
 During the 2021 legislative session, he introduced legislation to provide tax refunds to business owners who had to close or reduce their operations as a result of the COVID-19 pandemic.
 In April of that year, Hornberger voted in favor of legislation that would let counties set bracket-based income taxes.